What is The Earnest Wesleyan?

 Guest authors are welcome and encouraged to make submissions.
 Feel free to contact the editor and submit an article for review.
 Email the editor and submit articles to theearnestwesleyan@gmail.com.
 Here are some general guidelines:

-• Articles are expected to be digestible.
-For this reason, there is a preference for articles 2,500 words or less.
+Articles are expected to be digestible.
+For this reason, there is a preference for articles 2,500 words or fewer.
 However, longer articles will be considered.

-• Please include a short blurb about yourself along with you submission.
-Ex: “Rev. Dr. Abraham Lincoln serves as pastor of White House Church in Washington DC.
-He has a Ph.D in Proclamation from Gettysburg University, and a Master of Divinity from Hodgenville Theology Seminary.
-He has a lovely wife Mary Todd, and has a passion for attending the theater.
-You can read more from Abe at abelincoln.com and find him on Twitter at @HonestAbeTheology.”
+Please include a short blurb about yourself along with your submission.
+Ex: “Rev. Dr. Abraham Lincoln serves as pastor of White House Church in Washington, DC.
+He has a Ph.D. in Proclamation from Gettysburg University, and a Master of Divinity from Hodgenville Theology Seminary.
+He has a lovely wife, Mary Todd, and has a passion for attending the theater.
+You can read more from Abe at abelincoln.com, and find him on Twitter at @HonestAbeTheology.”